 So, why was I so certain that Bigfoot didn’t exist before?
 Mostly because I had the following strong arguments which grouped Bigfoot in with other things that everyone agrees to be fake:

-First (and most convincingly), now that everyone has a cameraphone in their pocket, we should be seeing a lot more evidence.
+First (and most convincingly), now that everyone has a cameraphone in their pocket and an entire generation is obsessed with getting attention using it, we should be seeing a lot more evidence.
 Evidence for real phenomena doesn’t stay flat as the number of people with the will and means to gather it grows exponentially.

 The BBC had a whole series, Nature’s Weirdest Events, built entirely around this idea and the fact that, with the massive number of people carrying cameras now, even very rare occurrences are getting conclusive recordings made.